Kancamagus Scenic Byway – White Mountains, New Hampshire

 Windy Conditions – Mt Tecumseh, White Mountains

-Five images of Windy Weather – As an environmental photographer, I try to document every aspect of nature that is interesting.
+Windy Weather, White Mountains – As an environmental photographer, I try to document every aspect of nature that is interesting.
 I also try to think out of the box and create images that will be beneficial to have on file for future use.
 Weather related images are always in demand and are good to have on file.

 I find it a challenge to create images that showcase the power of wind, winter and nature.
 To create a great image that includes these three elements everything has to line up perfectly, and most times they don’t.
 Being in the right place at the right time does help, but this means shooting in less than ideal conditions and my camera gear does take a beaten.